pnp/sp-dev-fx-property-controls/README.md

 ## Get Started

-More information to get started can be found documenation of this repository: [documentation](https://sharepoint.github.io/sp-dev-fx-property-controls/).
+More information to get started can be found documentation of this repository: [documentation](https://sharepoint.github.io/sp-dev-fx-property-controls/).

 # Have issues or questions?